 5 x 8 Matrix output, Serial ASCII output or USB output.
-Tactile keyboard compatible with RC2014, retro Sinclair computers and many more usesDesigned by RFC2795 Ltd, Ships from United Kingdom
+Tactile keyboard compatible with RC2014, retro Sinclair computers and many more usesDesigned by RFC2795 Ltd in United Kingdom

 What is it?
 This is a small keyboard (127mm x 70mm / 5" x 2.75") that can be built as a traditional 5 x 8 matrix output, a serial ASCII output, or as a USB keyboard device Why did you make it?
 The ...Read More…